darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 ---

-**Note:** Do not manually increase the radius much further than the auto-calculated value, as this will soon lead to halo artefacts.
+**Note:** Do not manually increase the radius much further than the auto-calculated value, as this will soon lead to halo artifacts.

 ---